wp-plugins/user-role-editor/readme.txt

 Buy [Pro version](htpp://role-editor.com).
 Pro version is advertisement free.
 Pro version includes the "Export/Import" module.
 You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.
 More functionality modules will follow for Pro version.

-To subscribe for Premium support only visit [role-editor.com](htpp://role-editor.com).
+Premium support is included.
 Premium support is provided by User Role Editor plugin author Vladimir Garagulya.
 You will get an answer on your question not once a week or never, but in 24 hours.

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](http://shinephp.com)